JonathanSoszka/COP-4813/readme.md

 ### Web Server
 The app was developed using `apache tomcat`, please use this while evaluating or developing the project.

-When this is enabled your local DB will be wiped and the data will be reseeded with the sample data defined in `InitHibernate.java`

 ## Contributing